- Computer Science

 - User Interface Technologies

-My current focus is on fraud analytics, machine learning, matrix function optimization and anything to do with non-smooth optimization.
+My current focus is on fraud analytics, satellite imagery, agriculture, machine learning, matrix function optimization and anything to do with non-smooth optimization.
 Here are some recent selected talks I have given at IBM: Covariance Selection, Automatic Matrix Differentiation Divided differences and the linear exponential family.

 I live in Cortlandt Manor, next to the beautiful Blue Mountain reservation.
 My wife, Fatima Sehba, is an associate professor at Mount Sinai Medical School and holds a joint appointment in Neuroscience and Neurosurgery.

 My interests are: